-- 1. Verified information will be analyzed and a determination made with respect to: - Eligibility of the applicant as a Family - Eligibility of the applicant with respect to income limits for admission - Eligibility of the applicant with respect to citizenship or eligible immigration status - Eligibility of the applicant with respect to disclosure of Social Security Number for each household member - Unit size required - Qualification of the applicant with respect to the selection criteria. - 2.
-Applicants who failed to respond to a notice to come in for processing, or do not cooperate with PHCD in providing all required information, will be notified in writing that his/her name has been removed from the Project-based Waiting List and that applicant may request an informal review within thirty (30) days of the notice. - 3.
-The applicant shall be provided an opportunity for an informal review if requested within thirty (30) days from the date of the notice. - 4.
+- 1. Verified information will be analyzed and a determination made with respect to: - Eligibility of the applicant as a Family; - Eligibility of the applicant with respect to income limits for admission; - Eligibility of the applicant with respect to citizenship or eligible immigration status; - Eligibility of the applicant with respect to disclosure of Social Security Number for each household member; - Unit size required; and - Qualification of the applicant with respect to the selection criteria. - 2.
+Applicants who failed to respond to a notice to come in for eligibility process, or do not cooperate with PHCD in providing all required information, the applicant will be notified in writing that he/she has been removed from the Project-based waiting list and that applicant may request an informal review within 30 days of the notice. - 3.
+The applicant shall be provided an opportunity for an informal review if requested within 30 days from the date of the notice. - 4.
 Eligible applicants, who have a disability, but fail to meet the applicant selection criteria detailed in this Chapter, will be offered an opportunity to submit documentation in support of their claims that mitigating circumstances related to disabilities or reasonable accommodations will make it possible for them to be housed in accordance with the screening procedures.
 PHCD's ADA/504 Coordinator will review such claims.